wistia/wistia-labs/README.md

 should get it up there and live in a hurry!

 * First, commit your changes and push to master.
+* If you have never run this before, run from wistiacom:

+    `git submodule update --init`

-* Next, get up-to-date on wistiacom, and then run `script/update_labs` (and thank King Schnur for putting that together)
+* Next, get up-to-date on wistiacom, and then run:

+    `script/update_labs`

-* Run doomcrank: `./crank wistiacom production wistia:deploy:update`
+* Run doomcrank:

+    `./crank wistiacom production wistia:deploy:update`

-* If your update is to a plugin itself, you will also need to bust the cache from Fastly, which you can do from a wistia-app machine `Fastly.purge_key('labs')`
+* If your update is to a plugin itself, you will also need to bust the cache from Fastly, which you can do from a wistia-app machine:

+    `Fastly.purge_key('labs')`

 ### Other Goodies